Author: Ameeba

 Mitigation

-The primary mitigation strategy for this vulnerability is to apply the patch provided by the vendor.
-If the patch is not yet available or cannot be applied immediately, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can provide temporary mitigation.
-These protections can detect and block known patterns of the exploit, helping to prevent the vulnerability from being exploited until a patch can be applied.
+The most effective mitigation against this exploit is to apply the security patch provided by the vendor.
+If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation measure.
+It is recommended to always keep software up-to-date and apply patches as soon as they become available.

 Overview